-- Schedule cleaning: Having set times to clean is not only better for your floors, but it can also be easier for you.
+- Schedule cleaning: Having set times to clean is better for your floors, but it can also be easier for you.
 Mark your calendar for daily sweeps or vacuuming, and find a good day every week for mopping.
 Hardwood floors don’t require deep cleaning often, so you can also minimize your workload.

 - Remove wet spills: Another great way to keep your floors healthy is by cleaning up spills immediately.
 This might become a tough job for parents since wet spills are just part of the job.
-But leaving wet messes can create watermarks, damage, spots and stains.
+But leaving wet messes can create watermarks, damage, spots, and stains.
 So have a few microfiber cloths at hand to quickly wipe away any mess.

 - Use rugs: Placing a few throw rugs around the house can limit wear on your floors.
 Try to place them in spots where scratches are more likely to occur, like under tables and chairs.
-Avoid rugs with a rubber underside — this can create a humid environment between it and the floor, leading to damage.
+Avoid rugs with a rubber underside — this can create a humid environment between them and the floor, leading to damage.

 - Leave shoes at the door: Take your shoes off as soon as you enter your home.
 Cleats and heels are deadly to hardwood floors since they can leave dents and deep scratches.
 Maybe put up a friendly reminder by the door so that anyone who enters will know to remove their shoes.

 - Trim pet nails: If you have a loveable dog at home, keep those paws trimmed.
 As they run around, they can easily scratch the sensitive surface.
-Trimming their nails is also an important part of their care.
+Trimming their nails is also an essential part of their care.

 Cleaning the Right Way